Mechanical and Materials Engineering: Find Articles

 Scholarly, Professional, Popular?

-The first thing you should do when you have a research assignment is figure out what types of article sources are required or allowed.
-Some professors require you to use only scholarly peer-reviewed journals while others might let you use professional journals (also known as trade journals).
+When you have a research assignment , note what types of articles are required evidence for your thesis or question.
+Some professors require you to use only scholarly peer-reviewed journals while others might allow professional or trade journals and newspapers.

-Scholarly article - written by an expert in the field and reviewed by peers who are experts in the same area.
-In many databases, you can limit your search to scholarly, peer-reviewed or refereed journals to weed out any non-scholarly content.
+Scholarly article - Peer-reviewed or scholarly articles are written by an expert or scholar in the field and reviewed by peers who are experts in the same subject.

-Professional/trade article - Trade or professional journals can have articles written by experts in the field or by staff writers.
-The articles are only reviewed by editors for style, so they go through a less rigorous review process.
-The articles often do not contain reference lists.
+Professional/trade article - Trade or professional journals have articles written by experts in the field or by staff writers.
+The articles are reviewed by the editor.
+The articlesusually do not include reference lists.

-Popular journals - Written for a general audience rather than for professionals or scholars.
-Examples include The New Yorker, People, and Rolling Stone.
+Popular journals - Popular journals or magazines are written for a general audience rather than for professionals or scholars.
+Examples include the New Yorker, National Geographic, and the Rolling Stone.